How To Do Plyometrics For Basketball Players: Simple Plyo Exercises Get SHOCKING Results

 Feature Photo Credit: Joint Base Charleston members perform "box jumps", considered public domain (modified from original)

-In this article we will take a look at the pro's and cons of the box jump.
+In this article we will take a look at the pro's and cons of plyometrics for basketball players and how you can get the most out of this method of training as fast as possible.

 The box should be high enough to challenge your jumping ability but not so high that the movement relies on co-ordination and hip mobility in order to achieve a completed jump.